 Fire Hydrants

-Find information about fire hydrants, including maintenance responsibilities, how to report damage or leaks, and council and water authority roles.
+Find information about fire hydrants, including maintenance responsibilities, how to report damage or leaks, and Wyndham City's role.

 Fire hydrants are located throughout the municipality to give firefighters quick access to water.
 The traditional hydrants are usually on the nature strip and easily identified by their silver cover and red top.
 In urban areas, many of these traditional fire hydrants have been replaced with ground plugs, which are flat and square with a black lid.